It is a riddle, wrapped in a mystery, inside an enigma; but perhaps there is a keySir Winston Churchill

 EXHIBIT 1: The Bigfoot/FPL Dichotomy

-Why do people waste time looking for something that doesn’t exist ?
+Why do people waste so much time on it ?

 Why don’t people take it seriously ?